-The financial statements have been prepared under the historical cost convention except as disclosed in the accounting policies below.
+The consolidated and separated of financial statements and have been prepared under the historical cost convention except as disclosed in the accounting policies below.

 The preparation of financial statements in conformity with Thai generally accepted accounting principles requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3
+It also requires management to exercise its judgement in the process of applying the Company's group accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated and separated of financial statements are disclosed in Note 4